TEACPS/TEACPS/ESP32Setup/README.md

 - LOLIN D32 -> <https://www.wemos.cc/en/latest/d32/d32.html>

-Both support the same development platform called **"Espressif"** and are compatible with the **Arduino** framework.
+Both support the same development platform called **Espressif** and are compatible with the **Arduino** framework.
 The Pro-variant additionally features a MicroSD slot and has a little better specs; but both have the same PINs to connect sensors.